IPhone 15 Pro: Chipset

 The iPhone 15 Pro and Pro Max feature the Apple A17 Pro system on a chip (SoC).
 It is built on TSMC's N3B fabrication process.
 It features a redesigned Apple graphics processing unit (GPU) which adds hardware-accelerated ray tracing; during the reveal event, Apple announced that games such as Death Stranding, Resident Evil Village and Assassin's Creed Mirage (all games originally designed for consoles and PCs) would come to iOS in the future.

 Charging and transfer speeds

-The iPhone 15 Pro and 15 Pro Max use USB-C with USB 3.2 Gen 2×1 transfer speeds (est. up to 10 Gbit/s or 1.25 GB/s), an improvement over the iPhone 14 Pro or 14 Pro Max and the iPhone 15 or 15 Plus base models which only have USB 2.0 transfer speeds (est. up to 480 Mbit/s or 60 MB/s).
+The iPhone 15 Pro and 15 Pro Max use USB-C supporting USB 3.2 capabilities with transfer speeds (est. up to 10 Gbit/s or 1.25 GB/s), an improvement over the iPhone 14 Pro or 14 Pro Max and the iPhone 15 or 15 Plus base models which only have USB 2.0 transfer speeds (est. up to 480 Mbit/s or 60 MB/s).

 Video output

 All iPhone 15 models have support for DisplayPort Alternate Mode over USB-C video output with HDR up to 4K resolution.